transloadit/jquery-sdk/README.md

 We have two *magic* releases:

  - <code>jquery.transloadit2-latest.js</code>
-   This is always the latest version of any major release and is **the recommended version to use**.
+   This is always the latest version of any major release.
 If you use this, it may break backwards compatibility for you once we release the next major version. [https://assets.transloadit.com/js/jquery.transloadit2-latest.js](https://assets.transloadit.com/js/jquery.transloadit2-latest.js)

  - <code>jquery.transloadit2-v2-latest.js</code>
-   This is always the latest major 2.0 version: [https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js](https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js)
+   This is always the latest major 2.0 version and is **the recommended version to use**: [https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js](https://assets.transloadit.com/js/jquery.transloadit2-v2-latest.js)

 Here's an overview of [all our releases](https://github.com/transloadit/jquery-sdk/releases).